Hennmeister/kv-store/README.md

 Here we outline the process of implementation the various parts of our system.
 For simplicity, our simple KV-Store only handles integer keys and integer values.

 The general flow is the following: entries get populated in a memtable (fitting entirely in memory) that holds the most recent key-value insertions in the database.
-Once the memtable grows beyond its capacity, the contents of the memtable are dumped to an SST sorted
+Once the memtable grows beyond its capacity, the contents of the memtable are dumped to an SST sorted by the keys.

 ### Abstractions